-Turkey ramps up US spat with huge tariffs on cars and other goods
+Qatar throws Turkey a lifeline as spat widens with US

+The pledge was announced Wednesday after a meeting between Qatar's Emir Tamim bin Hamad Al Thani and Turkish President Recep Tayyip Erdogan in Ankara.
+Qatari state media said the money would go toward economic projects, investments and deposits.

-Turkey on Wednesday intensified its clash with the United States, announcing heavy new tariffs on some American products including cars, alcohol and tobacco.
+The Turkish lira extended its gains against the US dollar to 6% following the announcement, which came on the same day that Turkey announced steep tariff hikes on American products including cars, alcohol and tobacco.

-Turkish Vice President Fuat Oktay said on Twitter that the measures were in response to "the deliberate attack of the US administration on our economy."

-The Turkish government has doubled its retaliatory tariffs on American cars to 120% and on alcoholic drinks to 140%, according to a notice published Wednesday.
-Other affected products include fruit, coal, makeup and rice.
+The move is a response to trade actions announced last week by the Trump administration.
+It doubles retaliatory tariffs on American cars to 120% and on alcoholic drinks to 140%, according to a notice published by the Turkish government.

+Other US products covered by the tariffs include fruit, coal, makeup and rice.

 Relations between Washington and Ankara have rapidly soured in recent weeks over Turkey's detention of the American pastor Andrew Brunson.